ericsfeed/react-magic/README.md

 This code is adapted from another post here: https://www.codingdeft.com/posts/react-router-tutorial/

-The original post implemented a good demonstration of react router.
-I stripped out all the bits that are unrelated to authentication and I added code that takes advantage of magic.link for authentication.
+The original post contains a helpful demonstration of react router V6.
+Using that as an inspiration, I excluded all the bits that are unrelated to authentication and I added code that takes advantage of magic-sdk.

 Some of the magic examples include styling libraries such as Bootstrap.
 This one intentionally uses vanilla html and css.
-The CSS that is there can be removed or modified etc.
+The CSS that is included can easily be removed or modified etc.

 ---